machaao/rasa-sample-nlu-bot/README.md

 # A sample RASA chatbot built using MACHAAO Platform

 This RASA based Sample NLU chatbot intends to showcase various RCS-esque messaging options available on the Machaao Platform

+The intent of the document is to provide with a quick and fast development setup for developers looking to develop deeply personalized chat bots.

 ![image](images/sample_rasa_machaao_bot.jpeg)

-## Running on Local ##
+## Setup the chatbot (using source) ##
 * Download or clone this repository

 * You can acquire a FREE API token via https://messengerx.io or by [emailing us](mailto:connect@machaao.com) and replace it in the config/credential.yml
 ```
 connectors.MachaaoConnector.MachaaoInputChannel:
     api_token: <YOUR API-TOKEN>
     base_url: "https://ganglia-dev.machaao.com"
 ```

+* You can run the code as it is, and it will use the Sample Bot API token.

 ### Start the RASA Action Service ###
 Start your the action service either in a separate terminal or in the same tab as a background process.<br>